lyrious-r/Megatron-LM/README.md

 |--cost_models
 |  :contains pre-generated cost models for gpt_7.6b and t5_11b
 |
 |--datasets
-|  :contains pre-processed datasets needed for the experiments
+|  : (to be generated) contains pre-processed datasets needed
+|    for the experiments
 |
 |--docker
 |  :contains the Dockerfile and supporting scripts for setting